Frozen Pipes: Solutions, Prevention, and Home Maintenance

 No water flow: If you turn on a faucet and no water (or only a trickle) comes out, you might have a frozen pipe.

-Multiple fixture issues: If several faucets or fixtures aren’t working, it could indicate a frozen main water supply pipe.
+Multiple fixture issues: If several faucets or fixtures stop working, it may mean the main water supply pipe is frozen.

 Unusual sounds: Banging, whistling, or gurgling noises from your plumbing can signal frozen or pressurized pipes.